abrar360/Clustering-for-Human-Activities-from-Wearables/README.md

 These metrics are designed to be robust to permutations of cluster assignments, which is necessary because mappings from cluster indices to class labels can be arbitrary.
 Thus, we opt for these metrics for consistency to previous clustering baselines.
 }

-Code will be uploaded shortly after the release of the paper.